TallyWilsher/Manchester-United-Player/README.md

-# log-in-web
+# Come on you reds
-This project is to help me create a user login using a database, html, css, typescript.
+This project is to help me learn how angular (front-end) c# (backend) and SQl(database) link together to create a web app.